Spy Tricks: How the CIA Used Clark Gable & Animal Farm for PsyOps

 Animal Farm

-The CIA borrows from the KGB psyops playbook
+The CIA playbook

 De Rochemont chose British animators Halas and Batchelor to design Animal Farm’s memorable characters, possibly because the duo had experience working on British propaganda movies or because De Rochemont questioned the loyalty of some Hollywood artists.